Choosing a Linux Distro: Mobile Edition

 Run Android apps

 One of /e/OS’s biggest advantages is Android app compatibility.
-Most Android apps will work without issues, though some that rely heavily on Google Play Services may have limitations. /e/OS includes microG, an open-source implementation of Google Play Services that enables many Google-dependent apps to function.
-The /e/OS App Lounge provides access to both open-source applications and popular Android apps, often with privacy ratings to help you make informed choices.
+Most Android apps will work without issues, though some that rely heavily on Google Play Services may have limitations.
+The /e/OS App Lounge provides access to both open-source applications and popular Android apps, and even includes privacy ratings to help you make informed choices on what apps you use.

 Hardware compatibility